alexandster/interpolateSpaceTime/README.md

 files/data_bds.txt - rectangular envelope (domain) of data.txt

 Procedure:
-Execute dc.py first, then st_idw.py. dc.py produces a number of textfiles. st_idw.py takes a parameter which indexes the decomposition output.
+To perform space-time interpolation: Execute dc.py first, then st_idw.py. dc.py produces a number of textfiles. st_idw.py takes a parameter which indexes the decomposition output.
 It performs space-time inverse-distance interpolation (STIDW).
 Hence, it needs to be executed in a loop or concurrently by multiple processors.
+To perform cross-validation on power-parameter p for inverse distance weighting: 1.
+Create n folds (training/test) by executing n_folds.py (specify the number of folds in the script, default is 10).
+2. Decompose training sets by executing decomposition_CV.py (takes 1 parameter: fold).
+Do so multiple times for all your folds.
+3. Run CV.py (takes 2 parameters: fold, p).
+Execute multiple times for every combination of fold/p).
+4. Run results_CV.py, which prints out a table of performance (error) measures for each value of p.
+Select p according to the smallest error.